nicpittman/tropical_pacific_carbon_export/readme.md

 `git clone https://github.com/nicpittman/tropical_pacific_carbon_export.git`

-You will  need to ensure you have all of the dependencies outlined in *requirements.txt*
+You will  need to ensure you have all of the pangeo dependencies outlined in *requirements.txt*

 You can create an Anaconda environment (with conda-forge) using *requirements.txt* (There may be xESMF compatability issues):